 ATTORNEY RICHARD OLVER

-Richard Olver is a partner at Anderson Olver where he works as an immigration lawyer.
+Richard Olver is a partner at Anderson Olver where he works on immigration and nationality law matters.
 Richard’s practice has a special focus on a variety of family-based and employment-based issues faced by diplomatic and expatriate clients and their dependents and extended families, both in the United States and around the world.
 Richard’s practice includes asylum cases; other removal proceedings such as those based on criminal convictions or denied applications for adjustment of status, as well as a range of applications for both non-immigrant visas and permanent residence.
 Richard also assists clients in citizenship matters.

 Richard is admitted to the bar in New York and Kentucky.
 He is a member of the American Immigration Lawyers Association (AILA), the New York Bar Association, the Kentucky Bar Association, and the Westchester County Bar Association.